 So I want to heal my gut and get rid of autoimmunity rather than making it with increasing doses of pharmaceutical drugs – where do I start?

-There are some natural supplements that have been used to help with rheumatoid arthritis.
+There are some natural supplements that have been used to help with lupus.
 I don’t have personal experience with these, and I am not a medical professional, please check with your doctor before discontinuing or starting new supplements or medications.

 We also need to make healthy changes to our homes and reduce our toxic load – these are pretty basic steps but can make a big difference.
 Click here to get a free printable checklist for a 30-day plan to get this started in simple steps